openlink/virtuoso-opensource/INSTALL.md

      `sh ./configure` instead to prevent `csh` from trying to execute `configure` itself.

-     Running `configure` takes awhile.
+     Running `configure` takes a while.
 While running, it prints some messages telling which features it is checking for.

   2. Type `make` to compile the package.